sunguti-albright/wireframing/README.md

 The wireframe developed here is a **[insert type: Low-Fidelity / High-Fidelity]** wireframe.
 - **Reasoning:** [Explain why — e.g., if it’s focused on structure and layout, it’s low-fidelity; if it includes realistic content and looks close to the final design, it’s high-fidelity.]

+## Wireframing Tools

+There are several tools available for creating wireframes, each offering unique features that help designers and developers plan effective user interfaces.
+Some popular options include:

+- **Balsamiq**: Known for its sketch-like style that emphasizes quick, low-fidelity wireframes.
+- **Adobe XD**: Provides powerful design and prototyping capabilities, with smooth integration into the Adobe ecosystem.
+- **Sketch**: Popular among Mac users for creating vector-based UI designs and wireframes.
+- **Figma**: A collaborative, browser-based tool that has become one of the most widely used platforms for wireframing and prototyping.

+### Why Figma?

+Figma stands out as a recommended tool for this project because it combines accessibility, collaboration, and versatility:

+- **Cloud-Based & Cross-Platform**: Works directly in the browser and across operating systems, with real-time saving and syncing.
+- **Collaboration-Friendly**: Multiple team members can work on the same file simultaneously, making it easy to brainstorm and iterate together.
+- **Rich Feature Set**: Supports both low-fidelity wireframes and high-fidelity designs with interactive prototypes.
+- **Version Control**: Tracks design changes and allows easy rollbacks, similar to Git for developers.
+- **Community Resources**: Offers a vast library of community-made templates, icons, and UI kits that speed up the design process.

+By using Figma, designers can move seamlessly from rough wireframes to fully interactive prototypes, ensuring that ideas evolve efficiently from concept to execution.